Angela's Ashes (film): Production

 Although set in Limerick, many street scenes were filmed in Cork.
 For example, the 'fleas in the mattress' scene was filmed at Farren Street, Blackpool and other scenes were shot at Roche's Buildings, Lower John Street and Barrack Street.

 Reception

-With an estimated $25 million budget, the film grossed $13,042,112 in the US, making it a box-office bomb.
+Angela's Ashes opened Christmas Day 1999 in the United States on 6 screens and grossed $54,628 in 2 days.
+It expanded to 610 screens after four weeks of release when it finished tenth at the US box office with a weekend gross of $3.2 million.
+It opened January 13, 2000 on 325 screens in the United Kingdom and finished at number two at the box office with a gross of $3.8 million for the week, behind Sleepy Hollow with a gross of $3.9 million.
+The film went on to gross $13,042,112 in the US and Canada and $24.3 million internationally for a worldwide total of $37.3 million, against an estimated $25 million budget.

 On Rotten Tomatoes, the film has an approval rating of 52%, based on reviews from 87 critics, with an average rating of 5.8/10.
 The site's consensus states: "In spite of its attempts to accurately record Frank McCourt's memoirs, the onscreen adaptation fails to capture any of the drama or humor of his life".
-On Metacritic, the film has a score of 54 out of 100, based on reviews from 32 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 54 out of 100, based on reviews from 32 critics, indicating "mixed or average" reviews.

-Michael Legge was praised for his portrayal of the adolescent Frank.
-In particular, he was said to excel in his role as an innocent teenager growing up with typical coming of age rites involving sexuality, maturity and peer pressure in a Catholic Irish setting.